Sunburn in cats

 Are there other risks from sunshine?

 Sunburn is often accompanied by other heat-related illnesses, such as heat exhaustion and dehydration.
-Combined, these can make your kitty very ill indeed.
+Combined, these can make your kitty very ill indeed especially if your feline happens to be in season.

 So if your cat has a high temperature, or you notice it is restless, panting, stumbling, lethargic or even vomiting, seek emergency advice.